 The candidate for Certified Professional Broadcast Engineer must have at least 20 years of professional broadcast engineering or related technologies experience in radio and/or television, exclusive of any educational credit.
-Because the CPBE requires twenty years of professional experience in broadcast engineering, educational credits will not be counted toward that total.
+Because the CPBE requires 20 years of professional experience in broadcast engineering, educational credits will not be counted toward that total.
 CPBE candidates must verify 20 years of compensated professional experience excluding educational credits.
 The candidate must presently be certified on the Senior Broadcast Engineer level unless registered as a professional electrical engineer in the U.S., Canada, or any other jurisdiction with a reciprocity agreement with the U.S. Accreditation Board for Engineering Technology, Inc. (ABET).

 The candidate must submit evidence satisfactory to the Committee that he or she has the appropriate engineering background, experience and training.
 The candidate must demonstrate a degree of knowledge and participation in one or more of (but not limited to) the following: